 The City of San Fernando is located in the Peninsular Range geologic province, which is characterized by northwest-trending topographic and structural features.
 The Peninsular Range province is bounded by the Transverse Range province to the north and the Colorado Desert province to the west.
 The inland portion of the Peninsular Range province consists of numerous mountain ranges that are composed of igneous and metamorphic rocks of Mesozoic and Paleozoic age.
 An irregular coastal plain is located on the western edge of the province (that includes the Los Angeles Coastal Plain) that is composed of marine and non-marine elastic deposits of Upper Cretaceous, Tertiary and Quaternary age.
 The City is located in the northwest corner of the Los Angeles Basin.
-This basin trends to the northwest with an axis that extends 50 miles and has a width of approximately 20 miles and is bounded on the east by the Santa Ana Mountains, on the north by the Santa Monica Mountains, on the Palos Verdes Hills and the Pacific Ocean.
+This basin trends to the northwest with an axis that extends 50 miles and has a width of approximately 20 miles and is bounded on the east by the San Gabriel Mountains, on the north by the Santa Monica Mountains, on the east and southeast by the Santa Ana Mountains and San Joaquin Hills, and on the southwest by the Palos Verdes Hills and the Pacific Ocean.

 The Los Angeles Basin was a large marine embayment during the Miocene Period that extended as far inland as Pasadena and Pomona ultimately merging with the Ventura Basin.
 By the Pliocene, the embayment was smaller and generally covered an area slightly larger than the present day lowlands.
 Subsequent regressions of the coastline as well as uplift have exposed the current basin.
-The sedimentary deposits in the basin since the Miocene are reportedly as thick as 40,000 feet.
-The City is located within the San Fernando Quadrangle.
+The sedimentary deposits in the basin since the Miocene are reportedly as thick as 40,000 feet.48 The City is located within the San Fernando Quadrangle.
 San Fernando and the neighboring communities are located in the northern San Fernando Valley floor in the southerly portion of the quadrangle.
 The San Gabriel Mountains extend along the northern half of the San Fernando Quadrangle.
+The eastern end of the Santa Susana Mountains also extends into the westerly portion of the Quadrangle.
 Canyons within the mountains extend in a southerly direction towards the San Fernando Valley.
 The San Fernando Valley is an east-trending structural trough within the Transverse Ranges of Southern California.

-&lt;sup>48 California Geological Survey.
+$^{^{48}}$ California Geological Survey.
 Open File Report 98-06.
 Seismic Hazard Evaluation of the San Fernando 7.5 Minute Quadrangle, Los Angeles County, California.
 1998.